cjyuan/cyf-notes/ITP-JS2-Sprint2-PR-comments.md

 #### Sprint-2/4-mandatory-interpret/time-format.js

 A common convention for indicating that a value is a string is to enclose it in double quotes.
+For example, "00".

 #### Sprint-2/5-stretch-extend/format-time.js